vigneshm243/kafka_food_delivery/README.md

 # kafka_food_delivery
-Sample Kafka food deliver app
+Sample Kafka food delivery app

-This code to go with the article at [vignesh.page](https://vignesh.page/posts/kakfa)
+This code to go with the article at [vignesh.page](https://vignesh.page/posts/kafka)

-To run Kafka and Zookeeper locally, we presume docker and docker compose is intalled.
+To run Kafka and Zookeeper locally, we presume docker and docker compose is installed.

 ```bash
 docker-compose -f docker-compose.yaml up